Uwade: History

+Uwade was born in Edo State, Nigeria, and moved with her family to Charlotte, North Carolina, when she was 2-years-old.

 Uwade attended Columbia University, graduating in 2021.
-Uwade released their first release the same year, titled The Man Who Sees Tomorrow/Lodarore.
-In 2022, Uwade released a new song titled "Do You See The Light Around Me?"
-In 2025, Uwade released their debut album, Florilegium, on Thirty Tigers.
-Uwade cited Fleet Foxes, Kate Bush, and Sister Rosetta Tharpe as influences for the album.
+She released her first recording the same year, titled The Man Who Sees Tomorrow/Lodarore.
+In 2022, she released a new song titled "Do You See The Light Around Me?"
+In 2025, Uwade released her debut album, Florilegium, on Thirty Tigers. she toured the US to promote the album, performing at small venues from April to July 2025, then travelled to England in August to perform at the End of the Road Festival.